esesmuedgars/IdeaKit/README.md

 ### Scan and verify identity documents with `Core NFC`

 Using [Core NFC](https://developer.apple.com/documentation/corenfc) framework you can detect Near Field Communication (NFC) tags and read messages that contain NFC Data Exchange Format (NDEF) data.
 [Maxim Tsvetkov](https://twitter.com/777maxxx777) gave a [presentation](https://vimeo.com/showcase/7769418/video/479350475) on what tool are available out-of-the-box, what data can be extracted, and how to verify document authenticity.

+### Data formatters to display human-friendly content

+Learn about the best practices of converting data into readable strings or Swift objects and how to avoid common mistakes using formatters in [Apple's](https://twitter.com/apple) [sample code](https://developer.apple.com/documentation/foundation/formatter/displaying_human-friendly_content) (sample code is associated with WWDC20 session [video](https://developer.apple.com/videos/play/wwdc2020/10160) where [Karan Miśra](https://www.linkedin.com/in/karanmisra) walks viewers through the formatter APIs as well as how `SwiftUI` works with `.stringsdict` files.
+Further, learn about modern formatter API in [_Data formatting in iOS 15_](#data-formatting-in-ios-15).

 ### Data formatting in iOS 15

-Up until recently, in order to format data we were creating and configuring different formatter classes, which are expensive operations (e.g., [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) has an [article](https://sarunw.com/posts/how-expensive-is-dateformatter) where he provides statistics on the cost of `DateFormatter` creation and property mutation).
-Hopefully, that will be tthe thing of the past wiith the introduuction of new formatting API.
+Up until recently, in order to format data we were creating and configuring different formatter classes (highlighted in [_Data formatters to display human-friendly content_](#data-formatters-to-display-human-friendly-content)), which are expensive operations (e.g., [Sarun Wongpatcharapakornand](https://twitter.com/sarunw) has an [article](https://sarunw.com/posts/how-expensive-is-dateformatter) where he provides statistics on the cost of `DateFormatter` creation and property mutation).
+Hopefully, that will be the thing of the past with the introduction of new formatter API.
 Read [article](https://nemecek.be/blog/106/new-approach-to-formatters-in-ios-15) by [Filip Němeček](https://twitter.com/nemecek_f).

 ### `UISheetPresentationController`